 Why MLB should give a 50-game season some serious consideration

-Major League Baseball is considering proposing a 50-game regular season during negotiations about hot to restart the coronavirus-shortened season.
+Major League Baseball is considering proposing a 50-game regular season during negotiations about how to restart the coronavirus-shortened season.

 Yes, just 50 games, just a sliver of the typical 162-game regular season.